cullyn-inverba/cullyn-inverba/README.md

 ## Using Git

 It's not necessary to use git to get the most out of this repository, most of it can be viewed on GitHub.
-However, I will be adding slides provided by instructors, other class dependent resources, and constant updates to notes as the term progresses.
-Rather than having to tediously download them all through d2l, or having to constantly revisiting this page, you can instead capitalize on the time I will take doing it for myself&mdash;sharing it is the easy part.
+However, I will be ~~adding slides provided by instructors~~ (I have been requested not to do this), other class dependent resources, and constant updates to notes as the term progresses.
+Rather than having to tediously download needed resources through d2l, or having to constantly revisit this page, then you can instead capitalize on the time I will take doing it for myself&mdash;sharing it is the easy part.

 **Steps to update your local files with this repository**